Multipartite entanglement in a microwave frequency comb

-We quantify the significance of entanglement by the ratio $\Sigma = \mathcal{E}/\delta\mathcal{E}$.
-For example, if $\Sigma = -5$, entanglement is established with a statistical significance of five standard deviations.

-Let us apply the SvL test to the experimental seven mode covariance matrix produced by a monochromatic pump in Fig.~\ref{fig:single_pump_results}a.
-For clarity, only the \textit{I}-quadratures are labelled and subscripts indicate the mode index.
-The 0-mode is located at exactly half the pump frequency.
-Consequently, all modes symmetric around the 0-mode will correlate to create two-mode squeezed states, as indicated by the checkered blue-red anti-diagonal.
-Since the SvL criteria assumes only $II$- and $QQ$-correlations are present, we apply single mode rotations (a local operation that does not affect entanglement) to minimize $IQ$-correlations before checking for bi-separability.
-Our analysis shows that three pairs of modes are entangled, as seen in Fig.~\ref{fig:single_pump_results}b.
+If the bipartition is separable, then the inequality Eq.~\eqref{eq:SvL criteria bipart} holds for all $\bm{h}$ and $\bm{g}$.
+Thus, bi-inseperability is established if we find at least one pair of vectors $\bm{h}$ and $\bm{g}$ which violates the inequality, i.e. for which $\mathcal{E}$ is negative, in each possible bipartition.
+To check for consistency with other entanglement tests we apply the SvL test to the monochromatic pump data with the result shown in Fig.~\ref{fig:single_pump_results}b.
+The vectors $\bm{h}$ and $\bm{g}$ are optimized to minimize the ratio $\mathcal{E}/\delta\mathcal{E}$, where $\delta\mathcal{E}$ is the uncertainty in $\mathcal{E}$.
+From Fig.~\ref{fig:single_pump_results}b, it is clear that all three tests agree on the states' entangled character.

-For two pumps we go beyond two-mode squeezing making the analysis more complex.
-In Fig.~\ref{fig:complete_cov} we present the covariance matrix of 64 modes, generated by a bichromatic flux-pump (left), which is qualitatively well reproduced by our theory (right) provided in the Supplementary material.
+We use the SvL test to demonstrate our main result: the generation of a fully inseparable multipartite state with a bichromatic pump.
+Figure~\ref{fig:complete_cov} shows the measured covariance matrix of 64 modes generated by a bichromatic flux-pump each with \SI{-7}{dBm} output power (left).
+The measurement is qualitatively well reproduced by our theory (right) provided in the Supplementary material.
 With 64 frequencies the number of possible bipartitions exceeds $9 \times {10^{18}}$.
-This number can be reduced if we exploit the connection topology explored in Fig.~\ref{fig:physics_schematic}.
-The covariance matrix is divided into the three smaller subsets: $K^0$, $K^{-1}$ and $K^1$, each of which are analyzed individually.
-This reduces the number of modes to 32 for $K^0$ and 16 modes for $K^{\pm1}$.
-The number of possible bipartitions remains large, roughly $2 \times 10^9$ and $32 767$ for each subset, respectively.
-We therefore analyze an even smaller subset.
-For the $K^0$-set, the seven center modes are isolated and analyzed for bi-separability.
-To compensate for drift in the phase of the generators and the gain of the amplifiers, we divide our measurement into six segments, lasting 10 minutes each.
-Results from the entanglement test for all segments are combined into a weighted entanglement significance $\Sigma_w = \mathcal{E}_w/\delta\mathcal{E}_w$ where
+This number is reduced by exploiting the connection topology shown in Fig.~\ref{fig:physics_schematic}.
+We divide the covariance matrix into the three smaller subsets of modes: $K^0$, $K^{-1}$ and $K^1$, analyzing each separately and thereby reducing the number of modes to 32 for $K^0$ and 16 modes for $K^{\pm1}$.
+But the number of possible bipartitions remains large, roughly $2 \times 10^9$ and $32 767$ respectively.
+We therefore analyze an even smaller subset: the seven center modes in the $K^0$-set ($K^0$ modes $\in \{0, \pm2,\pm4, \pm6\}$, and four modes in the $K^{\pm1}$-sets ($K^{-1}$ modes $\in \{-5, -1, 3, 7\}$ and $K^1$ modes $\in \{-7, -3, 1, 5\}$).